Briggsbriner/Median-Incomes-by-Texas-Counties/data/README.md

 1. **The County Health Dataset**
    - Called CountyHealthData_2014-2015.csv in data folder
-  (This is a downloadable file that is avaible to everyone)
+  (This is a downloadable file that is available to everyone)

 2. **My data subset about Median Incomes in Texas by County**
    - Called "Medianincometx" in data folder